nodules/xamel/README.md

 });
 ```

-## NodeSets and map/reduce.
+## NodeSets and map/reduce

-Result of `xamel.parse(…)` is NodeSet.
-You can think NodeSet is an array of nodes (internally, it's true).
+Result of `xamel.parse(…)` is a NodeSet.
+You can think of NodeSet as an array of nodes (internally it's true).
-NodeSet provides all _non-mutators_ methods of the `Array.prototype`.
+NodeSet provides all _non-mutator_ methods of the `Array.prototype`.

-### Example of key-value query concatenation.
+### Example of key-value query concatenation

 XML (query.xml)